 Course sweepers depart aid stations following the last runner(s) after the aid station cutoff time has elapsed and has been enforced.
 Sweeping coordinators (and those they delegate to) are responsible for the enforcement cutoffs / pulling / not allowing runners who have missed the cutoff to continue.
 Sweepers should follow the last runner(s) at a respectful distance, picking up flags, trash, and looking for runners in distress.
 When sweeping, cover the course slowly and methodically, as a group, paying attention to your surroundings and making sure nobody is in trouble.
 Sweeps are not out there to get their own “run” or “workout” in, in fact there are very few instance where any sweep should ever be running, or a sweep team should ever split up.
 You may get stuck behind an especially “slow” runner at the back of the pack, especially late in the race.
 Please be patient and show kindness if you come in contact with them.
 If a runner in distress is encountered, depending on the severity of the situation help may need to be called for, we aim to have one HAM Radio licensed sweep on each segment.

 Volunteers need to be very fit, able to carry some weight and travel a long distance on foot.
-You will need to carry a daypack and be prepared for all weather conditions; i.e. bring rain gear, something warm, etc. Pack food and water and plan to be out for long durations.
+You will need to carry a daypack and be prepared for all weather conditions; i.e. bring rain gear, something warm, etc. Pack food and water and plan to be out for very long durations.
 Work gloves are recommended when handing the marking flags due to the possibility of fiberglass splinters (these flags are non-reflective for daytime only sections / up to Silver Bay) and rust on the reflective marking flag hangers.

 Some people may find that the amount of work we gave them (segments to sweep) is right at their limit and others may find that it is quite doable – please enjoy the weekend, enjoy the race and enjoy your fellow sweepers – if feel like you don’t have enough to do it’s because we do not want to push anyone to their limit, we need to be sharp and strong in order to handle an emergency should it come up.
 If you would like to get to a sweep early or stay later you are welcomed and encouraged to ask the aid station captains if you can chip in somehow.